syamsuonfire/syamsuonfire/README.md

 -->

 ## 🙋‍♂️ About Me
-- 🔭 I'm looking for a new job as a mobile developer
+- 🔭 I'm looking for a new job as a mobile or web developer

 - 🌱 I’m currently learning Flutter and React